-To ask the Secretary of State for Health what plans the Government has to introduce a public awareness campaign for prostate cancer.
+To ask the Secretary of State for Health what plans he has to encourage applications for research funding for projects relating to prostate cancer.